About this program

 The assessment of efficacy from the ongoing exploration of doublet combinations, notably the nivolumab combination in an extended population of SCCHN patients, did not provide clear evidence of benefit to patients or an obvious development path.

-Separately, full data of the previously disclosed EffiKIR Phase II study to be presented at ASH 2017 suggests that alternate dosing regimens could be worth exploring.
+Separately, full data of the EffiKIR Phase II study presented at ASH 2017 suggests that alternate dosing regimens could be worth exploring.

 Discussions with Bristol-Myers Squibb regarding next steps are ongoing.